 Aaron Brown is a published novelist and poet who completed his M.F.A. in Poetry Writing from the University of Maryland.
 He also holds a bachelor’s degree in English Writing from Wheaton College in Illinois.
 Brown grew up in Chad, Africa, an experience that informs much of his work.
-He is the author of “Winnower,” a collection of poems that explores his memories in and after his life abroad.
-He has also written a published novella, “Bound,” and has writing featured in over twenty publications.
+He is the author of the poetry collection, “Acacia Road,” winner of the Gerald Cable Book Award and the Nelson Poetry Book Award.
+He has also published a poetry chapbook, “Winnower,” and a novella, “Bound,” and has writing featured in over fifty publications.

 M.F.A. in Poetry Writing from the University of Maryland